 Whether you have chosen Pediatric Dentistry of Lewisburg as your child's dental home, or perhaps you've been referred here by your family dentist for specialized care, every "first visit" has been designed with your child's individual needs in mind.
 We intend to make the first experience in our office a positive one for you and your child.
-A fun first visit can set the tone for future appointments.
-The following steps are part of our building blocks towards a cavity free future.
+A fun first visit can set the tone for future appointments!

-- We appreciate when you arrive on time for your child's first visit.
-This will allow you time to complete any necessary paperwork as well as time for your child to "settle in" and play with the toys, enjoy a video game, or see what's new in the fish tank.
+- Please arrive 15 minutes prior to your child's appointment.
+This will allow you time to complete any unfinished paperwork as well as time for your child to settle in and play with the toys, enjoy a game on our Kindle, watch tv, or see what's new in our fish tank.

-- A member of our staff will accompany you and your child to a private consultation room to review your child's medical history, as well as address any dental concerns you may have.
+- A member of our team will accompany you and your child to a private consultation room to review your child's medical history as well as address any dental concerns you may have.

 - Your child's first visit is not only designed to introduce you and your child to our team, but also to conduct a comprehensive exam of your child's oral and facial development.
-This process will include digital dental x-rays, a cleaning by our dental hygienist, and an exam and treatment planning with Dr. Jay.
-For those patients who were just seen by their family dentist and were referred here for specialized care, we will COURTESY our fees for the cleaning and x-rays that your child has had in the last six months!
+This process will include digital dental x-rays, a cleaning by our dental hygienist, and an exam with treatment planning by one of our doctors.
+For those patients who were recently seen by their family dentist and were referred to us for care, we will courtesy our fees for the cleaning and any x-rays that your child has had within the last six months!

-- Perhaps one of the most significant decisions that we will make during your child's first visit is to determine how to make dental treatment comfortable should your child require additional care (fillings, crowns, extractions or surgery).
-Our office is equipped to help your child at any level with adjuncts such as nitrous oxide, conscious sedation, or even general anesthesia.
-Your child's ability to complete such tasks as tooth brushing, taking films, and parental separation will help to determine which adjunct best suits your child.
-Parents will be given the opportunity to discuss the treatment plan with our staff at the completion of the first visit, as well as answer the questions you may have.
+- Perhaps one of the most significant decisions that we will make during your child's first visit is to determine how to make dental treatment comfortable should your child require additional care such as fillings, crowns, extractions, or surgery.
+Our office is equipped to help your child at any level with adjuncts such as nitrous oxide, conscious sedation, or even in-office general anesthesia with the Pediatric Dental Anesthesiologist.
+Your child's ability to complete such tasks as parental separation, tooth brushing, and taking x-rays will help to determine which adjunct best suits your child.
+Parents will be given the opportunity to discuss the treatment plan with our doctors and staff at the completion of the first visit, as well as answer any questions you may have.